Hyperscaling of Fidelity and Operator Estimations in the Critical Manifold: End Matter - Calculations of the local fidelity

 As shown in \cite{paper1}, this construction has a number of properties: temporal translation symmetry is explicitly broken due to the change in the integrand at $\tau=\beta$ (meaning that when integrating over positions $\vec{x}$ and $\tau$, only an overall \textit{spatial} volume factor $V$ is produced), cancellations between terms generated from the exponential of the action and partition function occur such that the $\beta\to\infty$ limit is finite, and the final result is given by $1$ plus negative corrections starting at order $\mathcal{O}(\lambda_i^2)$.

 At each order in the expansion, the terms may be reorganized such that $F_V(\rho_*,\rho_t) \approx e^{-V\lambda_i^2f(\mathbb{O}_{\Lambda,i},\lambda_i)}$, where higher powers of $V$ appear from the disconnected components of the correlators (in our context of expanding around a CFT, this is the contribution of the identity operator in the OPE \cite{opeconv}).
+This procedure is consistent at every step and its convergence is that of Conformal Perturbation Theory \cite{conformalperturbation, conformalperturbation2} applied to irrelevant perturbations.
+And though the precise radius of convergence for the fidelity is unknown in this context, our relations can still be applied at any finite order of perturbation, as long as the correlation functions of the observables of interest are calculated at same order.

 Now, with the exponential decay of the fidelity with system volume, we move on to the justification of the use of the ``local fidelity" and the form it takes.
 Consider, as stated in the main paper, the replacement of the interaction $\int_{\vec{x}}\mathbb{O}_{\Lambda,i}(\vec{x})$ by $\int_R\mathbb{O}_{\Lambda,i}(\vec{x})$, where $R$ is a region containing the support of some operator $A$ we wish to calculate the expectation value of and has volume $V_s$.